-Fixed term exclusion may be used as a sanction for serious breaches of the school's expectations of behaviour.
+Fixed term exclusion (also known as suspension) may be used as a sanction for serious breaches of the school's expectations of behaviour.
 Permanent exclusion will be considered in response to a serious breach or persistent breaches of the school's expectations and where allowing the student to remain in school would seriously harm the education or welfare of the student or of other students in the school.

-Whenever fixed term or permanent exclusion is given as a sanction, the school will comply with the DfE's statutory guidance on exclusion.
-The decision to exclude a student must be lawful, reasonable and fair.
-The school has a statutory duty not to discriminate against students on the basis of protected characteristics and to give particular consideration to students from vulnerable groups.
+Whenever fixed term or permanent exclusion is given as a sanction, the school will comply with the DfE's current statutory guidance on exclusion.
+The decision to exclude a student must be lawful, reasonable and fair, and the school has a statutory duty not to discriminate against students on the basis of protected characteristics and to give particular consideration to students from vulnerable groups.
+The school's procedures for exclusions are set out in a separate policy which can be found on the school website.